-So far, you have learned to use KBC to
+So far, you have learned to use Keboola Connection to

 Connecting various systems together alone makes Keboola Connection a powerful and easy-to-use tool.
 However, the above steps must be done repeatedly to bring in the newest data available.

-Go to the Orchestrations section of KBC, and
+Go to the Orchestrations section of Keboola Connection, and

-click on Get Started Now to create a new orchestration.
-Assign it a name:
+click on New Orchestration to create a new orchestration.
+Assign it the name Opportunities:

 To configure the orchestration, first add some tasks to it:

 The automation tasks are displayed based on what steps of the tutorial you have taken.
 It is not possible to automate the manual upload.
-Gone through all parts of the tutorial?
-Then these are the available steps:
+If you haven’t gone through all parts of the tutorial, these are the available steps:

-First, select GoogleDrive and then click on the User levels table.
+First, select GoogleDrive and then click on the configuration User levels.

 Continue adding all the tasks you want.
-The following configuration will extract data from the database and Google Drive sheet.
-After being transformed for Tableau, the data will be written to Tableau Server.
+The following configuration will extract data from the database and from the Google Drive sheet.
+After being transformed for Tableau, the data will be written to Tableau.

 The order of certain tasks is important; some must run sequentially and others can run in parallel.
 That is what orchestration phases are for.
 Tasks in a single phase are executed in parallel, phases execute sequentially.